VirgileZZZ/Spotafy/README.md

 No accounts, no streaming, no internet required, no `npm install`.
 Just Node.js and your files.

 > **Credits.** The advanced version documented here — server-side favorites and playlists, embedded-metadata and cover-art parsing, synced `.lrc` lyrics, advanced loudness normalization, the equalizer, the iPhone background-playback mode, the full mobile UI, drag-and-drop, and automatic library detection.
-It builds on the original "Spotafy Local" scaffold (a Spotify-style folder player by Mimo 2.5 , Opus 4.8 and Hy3 / OpenCode ).
-The application remains a single `server.js` plus a single `index.html`, with **no third-party packages**.
+This project has been made using Opus 4.8 in ClaudeCode and Mimo 2.5 Pro and Hy3 in OpenCode .The application remains a single `server.js` plus a single `index.html`, with **no third-party packages**.

 ---